Slavery in Egypt: Slave market

+Tulunid harem

+The Tulunids (868–905) who ruled Egypt on behalf of the Abbasid Caliphate had a harem that included both legal wives, slave concubines and eunuchs, of the Abbasid harem model.

+The Tulunid harem were organized with legal wives and concubines whose sons were both consdered legitimate and eligible to become heirs, on accordance with Islamic law.
+The harem included a number of jawari, female slave entertainers.

+The women of the harem were attended to and guarded by slave eunuchs.

+The founder Ahmad ibn Tulun (r.
+868-884) owned a number of concubines, and appears to have had sons with at least three; he also had legal wives, of which one was the daughter of Yarjukh (d.
+872), a Turkish commander of Samarra and early patron of his father (Ahmad ibn Tulun), and mother of al-Abbas, Ibn Tulun's eldest son and designated heir; his next son and heir, Khumarawayh, was the son of a concubine.

+Khumarawayh ibn Ahmad ibn Tulun (r.
+884-896) himself, the son of a concubine, reportedly suspected that his jawari-concubines were committing adultery with his eunuchs, and were killed by hs eunuchs in 896.

+Ibn al-Athir described the event of 896:

+"Khumarawayh was told that his jawari in his palace in Egypt would have eunuchs as lovers, and enjoyed affairs with them like a husband would.
+He ordered his deputy to investigate the matter with the jawari.
+The eunuchs close to him in Damascus feared his reaction if the truth of their situation was revealed, and so decided collectively to kill him".

-Fatimid Caliphate: 909–1171
+Fatimid Caliphate: 969–1171

-During the Fatimid Caliphate (909–1171) slaves were trafficked to Egypt via several routes from non-Islamic lands in the South, North, West and East.
+During the Fatimid Caliphate (909–1171), that ruled Egypt from 969, slaves were trafficked to Egypt via several routes from non-Islamic lands in the South, North, West and East.
 The system of military slavery expanded during this time period, which created a bigger need for male slaves for use of military slavery.
 Female slaves were used for sexual slavery as concubines or as domestic servants.

 Slave trade

 The Trans-Saharan slave trade continued during the Mamluk Sultanate.
 Egypt was provided with Black African slaves from the Sudan via their centuries-old Baqt treaty until the 14th century.
 The closest relations were during the Fatimid period in Egypt.
 The Shi'ite Fatimids had few allies in the predominantly Sunni Islamic world, and Nubia was an important ally.
 The slaves sent from Nubia made up the backbone of the Fatimid army.

 European saqaliba slaves were provided to Egypt via several routes.
 The Venetian Balkan slave trade expanded significantly during this time period.
 The al-Andalus slave trade also provided European slaves, originally imported via the Prague slave trade.